the-all-spark/Novogrudok-travel-app/README.md

    - after closing the result, you can take the survey again by clicking on the “Reset” icon.
 5. “Ask a question” feedback form (validation using jQuery library).
 After submitting the form, a "thank" message is displayed.
 6. integrated Yandex-map with marked city Novogrudok on it (HTML);
-7. integrated advertising banner (Adobe Animate CC).
+7. integrated advertising banner (Adobe Animate CC);
+8. responsive layout (for screen widths from 1920 px to 350 px) (CSS).